InnerSourceCommons/managing-innersource-projects/tooling/github-configuration.md

 has to find who is the best person to talk to about that repository, email them, wait for a response, probably send a few more emails, get write permissions, start a branch, make one line change, and submit a pull request.
 This could take a day or 30 days.
 Many potential small changes will simply never start or die somewhere alnog the process.
 In constrast with forking, that same user can fork the repository, make the change, and submit a pull request back to the repository.
 They don't have to wait for a return email or any communication.
 They can simply do the change and submit it.
 This type of quick development is not always appropriate and many repositories might perfer to always use branch-based development.
-However, for some small by someone not on the team that owns the repository, forking is a great enabler of small scale InnerSource.
+However, for some small contributions by someone not on the team that owns the repository, forking is a great enabler of small scale InnerSource.

 | Repository Forking | Description | Recommendation |
 | --- | --- | --- |